jozefg/drafts/conats-for-cheap.md

     ⊢ czero ∈ conat

-From there we start be unfolding all the definitions
+From there we start by unfolding all the definitions

 ``` jonprl
     {